 Any student withdrawing from Northwood must first notify the University, stating the reason or reasons, and all refunds that are due will be based on the approval of the University in accordance with established policy.
 Refunds will be calculated based upon the date that the student provides official written notification of his or her intent to withdraw.
 Completing the withdrawal form in the appropriate offices provides written notification.
-The appropriate offices are Academic Dean or Registrar.
+The appropriate offices to which to provide the notification are Academic Dean or Registrar's office.